yim222/EulerRandomProject/README.md

 # EulerRandomProject
 This is the first project that I represent in public.
 I will glad if someone will look and will give me feedback.

+<h3>if U want to skip and see the main of the project please see below the "conclusion" pharse.</h3>

 I have already started to make the project, few days ago so I post what I already write and did.